AgileRL/AgileRL/docs/custom_architecture/index.rst

                             population_size=INIT_HP["POPULATION_SIZE"],  # Population size
                             device=device)

-If the single agent algorithm has more than one critic (e.g. TD3), the pass the `critic_network` argument a list of two critics.
+If the single agent algorithm has more than one critic (e.g. TD3), then pass the `critic_network` argument a list of two critics.
 An example is shown below.

 .. code-block:: python